Brooke Morriswood

 The cytoskeleton of Trypanosoma brucei is essential for its viability, and contributes to a number of cellular processes including membrane trafficking and motility.

-Research in the laboratory is primarily focused around the actomyosin system of trypanosomes, and specifically their myosin motor proteins.
+Research in the laboratory primarily focused around the actomyosin system of trypanosomes, and specifically their myosin motor proteins.
 T. brucei exhibits a dramatically reduced actomyosin complement relative to metazoan cells, making it an ideal model system for some fundamental questions in eukaryotic cell biology.

 In addition, several discrete cytoskeleton-associated structures are clustered around the neck of the flagellar pocket, an invaginated subdomain of the plasma membrane which is the sole site of endo- and exocytosis in T. brucei.
 One of these structures is a multiprotein complex defined by the repeat-motif protein TbMORN1.
-The morphology, composition, and function of this complex remains a second focus of Brooke's research.
+The morphology, composition, and function of this complex was a second focus of Brooke's research.